The research offered below reflects the different lines of exploration on the impact of vitamin K on bone health.

 Supplementing with vitamin K

 High doses of menaquinones, specifically MK4, have been used as an approved treatment for osteoporosis in Japan since 1995.
 A systematic review of clinical trials published in 2006 by Cockayne et al, concluded that the clinical findings to date suggest that supplementation with vitamin K1 and MK4 reduces bone loss as measured by bone mineral density (BMD).
 Most of these trials used a high dose of MK4, which they defined as 45 mg. daily (Cockayne et al., 2006).
 A recent study utilizing a lower dose of MK4 (1.5 mg/day) also showed improved bone quality and no loss of BMD after one year, when compared to a control group (Koitaya, 2014).
+Based on a review of the research, it is recommended that eating natural sources of vitamin K2 as well as taking supplements can be an important strategy to prevent osteoporosis (Villa, et al, 2017).

 A recent study investigated the effect of vitamin K1 and MK7 on the bone health of postmenopausal women.
 There were four intervention groups who received dairy products enriched with either calcium, vitamin D, vitamin K1 or vitamin K2 (MK7).
 The results indicated that the women who received the vitamin Ks showed the most improved changes in bone metabolism and bone mass markers (Kanellakis, Moschinos et al 2012).